Skip to main content

 Saint Louis University's School of Medicine has a long tradition of excellence in medical school, graduate medical education and graduate education.
 Established in 1836, the school has the distinction of awarding the first medical degree west of the Mississippi River and is proud to be part of the 450-year tradition of Jesuit education.

-The School of Medicine trains physicians and biomedical scientists, conducts medical research and provides health services on a local, national and international level.
-Beyond the important objective of training competent physicians who are scholars of human biology, we strive to graduate physicians who manifest in their personal and professional lives an appreciation for what may be called humanistic medicine.
+The SLU School of Medicine trains physicians and biomedical scientists, conducts medical research and provides local, national and international health services.
+Beyond the important objective of training competent physicians who are scholars of human biology, we strive to graduate physicians who manifest an appreciation for what may be called humanistic medicine in their personal and professional lives.

 Grounded in Jesuit values, we serve our community.
 Our region faces challenges of poor health indicators, education, poverty and racism.
 The School of Medicine continues to work for health equity and the well-being of our neighbors.